Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 # <span style="color:blue">Completed Projects</span>

-These are only my favorite projects, many more can be found in my GitHub Repositories.
+These are only some of my favorite projects, many, many more can be found in my GitHub Repositories.

 <!-- trump nickname generator -->